ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Styling

 The CKEditor 5 component for Angular can be styled using the component stylesheet or using a global stylesheet.
-Let's show how to set the CKEditor 5 component's height using these two approaches.
+Let's see how to set the CKEditor 5 component's height using these two approaches.

-### Setting the CKEditor 5 component's height via the component stylesheet
+### Setting the height via the component stylesheet

 First, create a (S)CSS file in the parent component's directory and style the given editor's part preceded by the `:host` and `::ng-deep` pseudo selectors.